hybrisPawelWiacek/YouTubeKnowledgeMiner/attached_assets/prd.md

 ### High Priority Items
 1. ✅ "Copy All" functionality for summaries (COMPLETED)
-2. Citation system to reference source videos and timestamps
+2. ✅ Citation system to reference source videos and timestamps (COMPLETED)
 3. Clear visualization of search matches
 4. Pagination or infinite scroll optimization